Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Setup and review of the Oaxaca--Blinder decomposition (OBD)

 \subsection{Differences in means as a counterfactual exercise}

 As a first step toward describing the OBD, we illustrate the index number problem by framing it as a counterfactual exercise as in \citet{fortinLemieuxFirpo2011}.
 We consider an observed outcome $Y \in \mathbb{R}$ and covariates $X$ in some space $\mathcal{X}$.
 We take two groups, $H$ and $K$.
 We assume that the tuple $(X,Y)$ is independently and identically distributed within each group $g$ with corresponding expectation $\E_g$.
 We suppose we observe a gap in the mean outcomes, $\E_H[Y]$ and $\E_K[Y]$, and would like to understand to what extent the gap is due to differences in the distribution of $X$ versus differences in the distribution of $Y\mid X$ between the two groups.
 For the moment, we assume we have access to population-level quantities, including all expectations.

 To analyze the gap between $\E_H[Y]$ and $\E_K[Y]$, we might construct a counterfactual driven only by differences in covariates.
-Consider again our example, where $Y$ represents mortality and $X$ represents risk factors.
-In this example, we might ask: (A) \emph{How would Hospital $H$'s mortality rate change if its patients had the risk factor distribution of patients at Hospital $K$?} But we notice this question starts from the patient group at Hospital $H$ as a reference.
+Again taking our example, where $Y$ represents mortality and $X$ represents risk factors, we might ask: (A) \emph{How would Hospital $H$'s mortality rate change if its patients had the risk factor distribution of patients at Hospital $K$?} But, this question starts from the patient group at Hospital $H$ as a reference.
 We could instead start from group $K$ and ask: (B) \emph{How would Hospital $K$'s mortality rate change if its patients had the risk factor distribution of patients at Hospital $H$?}

-More generally, we might ask: (A) \emph{How much would Group $H$'s mean outcome ($Y$) change if Group $H$ kept its outcome--covariate relationship ($Y|X$) but had the covariate ($X$) distribution of Group $K$?} or (B) \emph{How much would Group $K$'s mean outcome ($Y$) change if Group $K$ kept its outcome--covariate relationship ($Y|X$) but had the covariate ($X$) distribution of Group $H$?}
+More generally, we might ask: (A) \emph{How much would Group $H$'s mean outcome ($Y$) change if Group $H$ kept its outcome--covariate relationship ($Y \mid X$) but had the covariate ($X$) distribution of Group $K$?} or (B) \emph{How much would Group $K$'s mean outcome ($Y$) change if Group $K$ kept its outcome--covariate relationship ($Y \mid X$) but had the covariate ($X$) distribution of Group $H$?}